Scott Spann (surgeon)

-Scott Spann (born April 24, 1958 in Greenville, South Carolina) is an American orthopaedic surgeon, medical device inventor, former world-class swimmer and recovered quadriplegic.
+Scott Spann (born April 24, 1958) is an American orthopaedic surgeon, medical device inventor, former world-class swimmer and recovered quadriplegic.

 Medical career

-Spann is a practicing orthopaedic surgeon and fellowship-trained in the surgical treatment of the spine.
-He is the founder of Westlake Orthopaedics Spine and Sports in Austin, TX.
+Spann was born in Greenville, South Carolina.
+He is a practicing orthopaedic surgeon and fellowship-trained in the surgical treatment of the spine.
+He is the founder of Westlake Orthopaedics Spine and Sports in Austin, Texas.
 Spann attended the University of South Carolina Medical School where he served as President of the State Student Section of the American Medical Association, and then completed his residency with the Ochsner Foundation in New Orleans, Louisiana.
 While a resident, Spann enlisted in the United States Medical Corps, from which he later retired as a Major.
 After residency, he performed a fellowship in spine surgery in Atlanta, Georgia.

-Spann eventually opened a private practice in Knoxville, Tennessee and served as the Chairman of Orthopedics of east Tennessee's largest hospital system.
+Spann eventually opened a private practice in Knoxville, Tennessee, and served as the Chairman of Orthopedics of east Tennessee's largest hospital system.
 Then Dr. Frank Noyes, American Orthopaedic Society for Sports Medicine Hall of Fame Inductee, recruited Spann to come to Cincinnati and begin the Spine Care Institute.

 Finally, in 1997, Spann and his family returned to Austin, Texas, where Spann had earned his undergraduate degree and met and married his college sweetheart.
 There he founded Westlake Orthopaedics and helped to found Westlake Hospital.

 In 2005 Spann began researching stem cells and their effectiveness in treating orthopaedic injuries.
 As a result he became one of the earliest to adapt stem cells for use in a clinical setting.
-In April, 2010 an international biopharmaceutical company opened a stem cell harvesting center in Spann's Westlake office.
+In April, 2010, an international biopharmaceutical company opened a stem cell harvesting center in Spann's Westlake office.

 A member of numerous medical organizations, Spann is a Diplomate of the American Board of Orthopedic Surgery (certifying body of orthopedic surgeons in the United States) and Chairman of Spine Surgery at Westlake Hospital.
 He is also a consultant and instructor for several medical device companies, and has been a part of numerous product design teams for spinal implants, holding more than a dozen patents for orthopaedic products and procedures.